digital-asset/daml/daml-foundations/daml-ghc/README.md

 da-ghcid daml-foundations/daml-ghc/src/DA/Test/ShakeIdeClient.hs --test=":main --pattern="
 ```

-The above do not run scenario tests in a given daml file to do do
+The above commands do not execute scenarios.
+To do that, use a command like
 ```
 bazel run damlc test $PWD/daml-foundations/daml-ghc/bond-trading/Test.daml
 ```